-Netuxo provides websites and associated services to small groups, NGOs and business.
-We specialise in building sites using the Drupal Content Management System and maintaining and developing sites that have been built with Drupal.
+Netuxo specialise in building sites using the Drupal Content Management System and maintaining and developing sites that have been built with Drupal.
 Drupal is free / open source software and is used to run some of the biggest websites in the world.
 There is a very large and active global community of developers building websites with Drupal.

-We specialise in providing Drupal services to NGOs, campaign groups and other co-operators.
+We specialise in providing Drupal services to the "third sector", including NGOs, campaigners and other co-operators.

 Netuxo is registered as a limited company in England and Wales and our company rules define us as a workers' co-operative.
 This means that we work as a collective and without formal hierarchy.
 All the members of the co-operative are directors and employees and all permanent employees have the opportunity to become members.
 We make decisions together and without a boss.